-Both the Bitcoin Network and Ethereum Network are periodically subject to distributed denial of service attacks to clog the list of transactions being tabulated by miners, which can slow the confirmation of authentic transactions.
-Another avenue of attack would be if a large number of miners were taken offline, then it could take some time before the difficulty of the mining process algorithmically adjusts, which would stall block creation time and therefore transaction confirmation time.
-In the past, these scenarios have not caused significant delays or resulted any significant systemic issues
+Both the Bitcoin Network and Ethereum Network are periodically subject to distributed denial of service attacks to clog the list of transactions being tabulated by Bitcoin miners or Ether validators, which can slow the confirmation of authentic transactions.
+Another avenue of attack would be if a large number of Bitcoin miners or Ether validators were taken offline, then it could take some time before the difficulty of the mining process algorithmically adjusts, which would stall block creation time and therefore transaction confirmation time.
+In the past, these scenarios have not caused significant delays or resulted any significant systemic issues.

 In addition, the cryptography underlying Bitcoin or Ether could prove to be flawed or ineffective, or developments in mathematics and/or technology, including advances in digital computing, algebraic geometry, and quantum computing, could result in such cryptography becoming ineffective.
 In any of these circumstances, a malicious actor may be able to steal the Funds' digital assets, which would adversely affect an investment in the units.
-Even if the affected digital asset is not bitcoin or Ether, any reduction in confidence in the source code or cryptography underlying digital assets generally could negatively impact the demand for bitcoin and Ether and therefore adversely affect the NAV of the Funds and an investment in the units.
+Even if the affected digital asset is not Bitcoin or Ether, any reduction in confidence in the source code or cryptography underlying digital assets generally could negatively impact the demand for Bitcoin and Ether and therefore adversely affect the NAV of the Funds and an investment in the units